cjneidhart/brick/website/docs/special-names.md

 ### StoryTitle

+_This passage is hidden when using Twine._
+_To change a story's title in Twine, click "Story" -> "Rename" at the top._

 This passage contains the title of the story.
 It must not be empty.
 Any markup in this passage will be ignored and considered plain text.